School Programs

 Lesson planning is made easy with BAG in a Box!

-3 unique educational kits are available, featuring original artwork by local artists, resource materials, art supplies and detailed lesson plans for theme-based art-making activities in your classroom.
+Three unique educational kits are available.
+Each kit features original artwork by local artists, resource materials, art supplies and detailed lesson plans for theme-based art-making activities in your classroom.

 Suitable for Grades K-7.